Share your accomplishments in a way that shines

 2. Make activities sound as impressive as possible

 Dr. Cal Newport first popularized the concept of the failed simulation effect, defined as follows: “Accomplishments that are hard to explain can be much more impressive than accomplishments that are simply hard to do.”
 Therefore, within each activity’s description, your child should describe accomplishments that are hardest to explain.
-For example, if your child blogs about mental health and had an opportunity to meet with a local city councilperson to develop a mental health awareness initiative in your county, they should mention that. (see other examples in our article published on NBC’s Parent Toolkit) It’s important to note, however, that your child should never fabricate or exaggerate achievements and activities for the sake of impressiveness.
+For example, if your child blogs about mental health and had an opportunity to meet with a local city councilperson to develop a mental health awareness initiative in your county, they should mention that. (see other examples in our article published on NBC’s Parent Toolkit) It’s important to note, however, that your child should never fabricate or exaggerate achievements and extracurricular activities for the sake of impressiveness.

 3. Chunk related activities together to develop a theme